Swathi-Andem/cloud-4/source/_integrations/arve.markdown

 Humidity - humidity percentage;

-PM10 - concentration of particulates with diameter less than 10µm;
+PM10 - concentration of particulates with a diameter less than 10&nbsp;µm;

-PM25 - concentration of particulates with diameter less than 2.5µm;
+PM25 - concentration of particulates with a diameter less than 2.5&nbsp;µm;

-Temperature - temperature measurement in celsius degrees;
+Temperature - temperature measurement in degrees Celsius;

 TVOC - Total Volatile Organic Compounds index.